KumarRaju1313/Face-Recognition-CNN/README.md

 # 🧠 Face Re-Identification Using Deep Learning

-This project aims to build a **Face Re-Identification System** capable of recognizing individuals based on facial images.
-It uses three state-of-the-art deep learning models: **MobileNetV2**, **VGG16**, and **ResNet50V2**, trained on a custom dataset of 7 individuals.
+This project implements a **Face Re-Identification System** to recognize individuals based on facial features using deep learning.
+Three state-of-the-art CNN models were trained and compared for accuracy, speed, and deployment readiness.

 ---

 ## 📌 Project Objective

-The goal is to identify a person from a face image, even if the image has been altered through augmentations like blurring, flipping, or converting to grayscale.
-This is useful in surveillance, access control, or verification systems.
+To classify faces of known individuals—even when the images are altered via augmentation—using MobileNetV2, VGG16, and ResNet50V2.
+This system can be extended to surveillance, biometric verification, or access control.

 ---

 ## 🧾 Dataset Information

-- **Classes (Individuals):**
+- **Total Individuals (Classes):**
   1. Chakri
   2. Sai Priya
   3. Uday